Nevar530/Battletech-Mobile-Skirmish/README.md

 - **Import into Mobile Skirmish** → instantly places those ’Mechs on the tactical map
 - Pilot info, call signs, and skills carry over
 - Team colors sync (Alpha, Bravo, Clan, Merc)
-- **Round-trip:** export your Skirmish roster and re-import into TRS:80

 👉 Together, the two tools form a complete digital pipeline: **Build your forces in TRS:80, then battle them in Mobile Skirmish.**

 ---